-Types of Selection Criteria Real Examples of Selection Criteria Knowledge/Understanding Theory, application and implications.
-Experience Direct involvement in an area.
-Awareness of relevant WA Government procurement legislation and policies applicable to the position.
-Sound knowledge and understanding of current trends and developments in information technology.
-Demonstrated knowledge in the contract administration function.
-Demonstrated experience in Government procurement policies and procedures, including competitive processes.
-Demonstrated practical experience in developing and Ability Expertise you have developed and your potential to develop skills.
-Main and provide the sound decisions and procedures.
-Ability to apply relevant legislation, policy and procedures.
-Sound conceptual, analytical and research skills, including the ability to identify appropriate solutions.
-Demonstrated ability to work with limited supervision, make sound decisions and prioritise tasks in an environment with competing priorities.
-Skills Provide details of competency and proficiency.
-Sound organisational skills and initiative, including the ability to meet deadlines and prioritise tasks.
-Good working knowledge of Excel (experience with SPSS, Survey Monkey, CD MOTA analytical software).
-Well-developed computer application skills, including experience in web technology.
-Qualifications Qualifications, professional registrations, essential eligibility requirements.
-Tertiary qualification in Business, Marketing, Economics or a Social Science discipline.
-Eligible for full registration with, i.e. the Nursing and Midwifery Board of Australia.
-Example: Working with Children Check.
-Values Demonstrate how your values align to the organisation's.
-A commitment to and understanding of the principles and practice of cultural competence.
-Demonstrated understanding and commitment to the mission and values of company xyz, including a commitment to service delivery from a client centred, solution focused and competency based philosophy.
-Personal Attributes Demonstrate how your personal attributes will enhance work practice.
-Effective interpersonal skills and ability to work within a team.
-Displaying empathy and professionalism when dealing with sensitive issues.
+Real Examples of Selection Criteria

+- Awareness of relevant WA Government procurement legislation and policies applicable to the position. - Sound knowledge and understanding of current trends and developments in information technology. - · Demonstrated knowledge in the contract administration function. - Demonstrated experience in Government procurement policies and procedures, including competitive processes. - Demonstrated practical experience in developing and implementing user-training procedures. - · Ability to apply relevant legislation, policy and procedures. - Sound conceptual, analytical and research skills, including the ability to identify appropriate solutions. - Demonstrated ability to work with limited supervision, make sound decisions and prioritise tasks in an environment with competing priorities. - Sound organisational skills and initiative, including the ability to meet deadlines and prioritise tasks. - Good working knowledge of Excel (experience with SPSS, Survey Monkey, CD MOTA analytical software). - Well-developed computer application skills, including experience in web technology. - Tertiary qualification in Business, Marketing, Economics or a Social Science discipline. - Eligible for full registration with, i.e. the Nursing and Midwifery Board of Australia. - · Example: Working with Children Check. - A commitment to and understanding of the principles and practice of cultural competence. - Demonstrated understanding and commitment to the mission and values of company xyz, including a commitment to service delivery from a client centred, solution focused and competency based philosophy. - Effective interpersonal skills and ability to work within a team. - Displaying empathy and professionalism when dealing with sensitive issues.